hgwood/petibrugnon/README.md

 # petibrugnon

-A command-line interface to interact with the Hash Code scoring app (https://codingcompetitions.withgoogle.com/hashcode).
+A command-line interface to assist Google Hash Code participants.
+It can interact with the [Hash Code scoring app](https://codingcompetitions.withgoogle.com/hashcode).

 ## Install